Book an Appointment

 We are also accepting ICBC cases and do not charge a user fee in most cases if you have a valid claim number.
 Please book a short initial assessment if you are new to our clinic with an ICBC claim.

 WSBC Work Safe BC As of August 1st, 2022 our clinic accepts WSBC claims.
-You can book with Ryan Corkal, Quinn Turner or Steven McGee - for new WSBC claims please call 604-983-6616
+You can book with Ryan Corkal, Quinn Turner, Steven McGee or Sarah Jane Walker - for new WSBC claims please call 604-983-6616

 IMS OFFERED BY Dana Ranahan / Dalen Friesen / Mehernaz Tirandazian / Steven McGee / Ryan Corkal